Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: Fourier Analysis and Moment Estimates

 \begin{corollary} Under Assumption \ref{assumption:Theorem1}, we may increase the constant $C_d \gg 1$, occurring in the definition of $P$ in \eqref{eq:ChoiceOfP}, such that

 \end{corollary}

-\begin{remark} The careful reader may note that the usual proof of the Hardy-Littlewood asymptotic formula shows that the mean-value estimates, used here for the products of $S_1, \ldots,S_d$, are in general (up to $\log$ factors) best possible.
-In particular, one cannot improve the exponent $\text{\cyri}(i)$ without additional information regarding the underlying quadratic form $Q[m] = q_1 m_1^2+ \ldots + q_d m_d^2$.
-In order to obtain better moment-estimates (as in Lemma \ref{averagewithresonance}) we need to iterate the coupling argument of Birch and Davenport and exploit Assumption \ref{assumption:Theorem1} to be able to couple certain coordinates (in the sense of Definition \ref{def:coupling}) and establish pointwise bounds for products of $S_1,\ldots,S_d$ (see Lemma \ref{lemma:bound_for_xy}). \end{remark}
+\begin{remark} We note that the usual proof of the Hardy-Littlewood asymptotic formula shows that the mean value estimates, used here for products of $S_1, \ldots,S_d$, are in general (up to $\log$ factors) best possible.
+In particular, one cannot improve the exponent $\kappa(i)$ without using additional information regarding the underlying quadratic form $Q[m] = q_1 m_1^2+ \ldots + q_d m_d^2$.
+To obtain better moment estimates (as in Lemma \ref{averagewithresonance}) we need to iterate the coupling argument of Birch and Davenport and exploit Assumption \ref{assumption:Theorem1} to 'couple' almost all coordinates (in the sense of Definition \ref{def:coupling}) and afterwards count certain arcs (see Lemma \ref{lemma:bound_for_xy}, resp.\ Corollary \ref{cor:bound_fundamental}). \end{remark}